mortcanty/EESARDocker/README.md

 	-v <path/to/mylocalfolder>:/home/mylocalfolder

 Point your browser to http://localhost:8888 to see the Jupyter notebook home page.
-Open a terminal window in the container from the notebook menu and enter

-	earthengine authenticate

-and follow the authentication instructions.
-This only has to be done once.

 Open the Notebook

     interface.ipynb

+and run the first cell for authentication.
+This only has to be done once.

 Stop the container with